microsoft/pxt/docs/translate.md

 ## Crowdin project

-The project below contains the resources from https://www.pxt.io and the menu items of https://pxt.microbit.org.
+The project below contains the resources from https://makecode.com and the menu items of @homeurl@.

 * [https://crowdin.com/project/kindscript](https://crowdin.com/project/kindscript)